The Bankrate promise

-However, while it might be tempting to lie on a personal loan application given that information is not always verified, it is strongly discouraged.
-You could face serious legal consequences and make it harder to take out a loan down the road.
+While it might be tempting to lie on a personal loan application given that information is not always verified, it is strongly discouraged.

 What happens if someone lies on a personal loan application?

-An example: In 2016, the Michigan attorney general’s office filed criminal charges against a state representative accusing him of producing fake income statements when he applied for a personal loan in 2010.
+And in 2016, the Michigan attorney general’s office filed criminal charges against a state representative, accusing him of producing fake income statements when he applied for a personal loan in 2010.

 Common lies on a loan application